 Advocates of Love Response to COVID-19

 The world has been turned upside down in the wake of the COVID-19 global pandemic.
 Life as we know it has come to a grinding halt.
-Many businesses like JC Penny, JCrew, and the GAP have filed for bankruptcy, we were forbidden to meet in public places, like restaurants and churches.
+Many businesses like JC Penny, JCrew, and GAP have filed for bankruptcy, we were forbidden to meet in public places, like restaurants and churches.
 Social distancing has created a new culture where we meet over Zoom rather than at restaurants and Churches.
 In America alone 23.1 million people are suddenly out of work, children are forced to pursue online education, and human connection seems like a distant memory.

 Still, there is a silver lining...